SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 ## Description
 There is a party in SoftUni.
 Many guests are invited, and they are two types: **VIP** and **regular**.

-When guest comes, you have to check if he/she exist in any of two reservation lists.
+When a guest comes, you have to check if he/she exists in any of the two reservation lists.

 All reservation numbers will be with 8 chars.

-All VIP numbers start with digit.
+All VIP numbers start with a digit.

 ## Input

-- Until `PARTY` command, you will receive guest invitations.
+- Until the `PARTY` command, you will receive guest invitations.

-- Until `END` command, you will receive a second list with guests that actually cаme to the party.
+- Until the `END` command, you will receive a second list with guests that actually cаme to the party.

 ## Output